johnnymetz/johnny-metz-blog/content/posts/use-subqueries-to-avoid-a-common-django-mistake.md

 ---
 # Use Subqueries to prevent a common Django mistake/pitfall/blunder
 # Common Django ORM Gotcha: SQL Order of Execution
-title: 'Use Subqueries to avoid a common Django mistake'
+title: 'Why you need to use Django Subqueries'
 date: 2021-07-21T11:56:09-07:00
-type: 'posts'
 tags:
   - Python
   - Django
 draft: true
 ---

-The Django ORM is a powerful tool but I often see developers forget the SQL order of execution, leading to a common mistake and an undesirable query result.
+The Django ORM is a powerful tool but I often see developers forget the SQL order of execution.
+This leads to a common mistake.

 Let's look at an example:

 ```python
 class Book(models.Model):